ron-shinall/lazyvim-lolcrab/README.md

 <img width="1321" height="1087" alt="lolcrab -s 0 01 -g warm dashboard-neovim-1.txt" src="https://github.com/user-attachments/assets/56e01634-7f0f-4d19-99af-7b517108a9ee" />

-I’ve also included a few examples of Neovim ASCII  art, including the classic version by XXX.
+I’ve also included a few examples of Neovim ASCII  art, including the classic version by [@sunjon](https://github.com/sunjon).
 You can also make your own from scratch, or use an online ASCII art generator.

 **Note:** This does add some overhead to your Neovim startup, but I think it’s worth it :)